CrypticWoodWhite/Bamazon/README.md

 # **Bamazon**

 This is a CLI app that allows for three users: a customer, manager, and supervisor.
 These three users interact with a database that contains products for sale, and relevant information about those products.
-Videos (no sound) demonstrating the app's functionality are included in the repository here: //link here
+Videos (no sound) demonstrating the app's functionality are included in the repository here: https://github.com/CrypticWoodWhite/Bamazon/tree/master/Video%20demos.

 ## Customer
 - Can purchase any item they want from the store